 Intrigued?
 Watch a video overview!

 A Typical Day at Camp

-Children are put into same-gender, similar age cabin groups and sleep in a bunk in a cabin.
+Children are put into same-gender, similar-age cabin groups and sleep in a bunk in a cabin.
+(Note: a gender inclusive cabin is available to parents who select this option.
+This helps support non-binary or non-conforming campers but is available to any camper.)
 Normally there are 8 children and two adults in each cabin, although some cabin groups may be smaller.

 Here’s a typical day’s schedule:

 - 7:00 Wake up bell